 After Creation

-With --skeleton-path, you can define your own templates.
-Ideal for teams wanting to enforce consistent structures across all Content Blocks.
+With --skeleton-path, you can supply your own templates.
+Ideal for teams that want to enforce consistent structures across all Content Blocks.

 The Problem: Fragmented Truth

-In classic TYPO3 extensions, the definition of a single field is scattered across multiple files:
+In classic TYPO3 extensions, the definition of a single field is scattered across several files:

 Traditional: One field, five adjustments

-Every change requires manual synchronisation.
-If you forget one place, discrepancies between the database schema and backend form threaten – a classic breeding ground for bugs.
+Every change has to be synchronised by hand.
+Miss one spot, and the database schema and backend form fall out of step, a classic breeding ground for bugs.

 The Solution: YAML as a Single Source of Truth

-With the Content Blocks Extension, you define structure, type, and validation in a single place.
-From this, the extension automatically generates:
+With the Content Blocks extension, you define structure, type, and validation in a single place.
+From that, the extension automatically generates:

 Database columns